-The supply of ships and aircraft: VAT information sheet 15/07 on the supply of parts and equipment
+The supply of ships and aircraft: Supply of parts and equipment

 The supply of certain parts and equipment to be installed or incorporated in qualifying ships and aircraft is zero-rated.

 In 2005, in the case of QED Marine, LON/01/05, VTD 17336, the VAT & Duties Tribunal decided that a ship did not become a qualifying one until it became seaworthy and that the supply of parts up to that time were therefore standard-rated.
 This decision was reflected in paragraph 4.5 of the September 2005 edition of Notice 744C.